Skip to main content

 • another existing job in the company

-If the worker disagrees with the temporary assignment proposed, they may contest it.
+If the worker disagrees with the temporary assignment proposed, they may contest their temporary assignment.

 Maintenance of wages and employment benefits